Seneca-BSA/bsa/docs/seh500/lab1.md

 Using the skills and knowledge acquired from this lab, answer the following post-lab question(s) on Blackboard.
 Due one week after the lab.

+1. Refer to the Memory map shown in class or from Figure 4.18 of Yiu, what is the starting address and ending address of the instruction code region?

-1. In the hello_world.c example, what is the first line of code that it halts on once you start debugging?
-Both line numbers in the C-code and instruction address.
+1. In the hello_world.c example, what is the instruction address of the first line of code that it halts on once you start debugging?

     **Note:** The instruction is at a hex address within the instruction region.
 You can find it in the disabled code or the Disassembly view during debug.

     **Hint:** The main function starts at address 0x00000924.

-1. Look at the register map, what is the value of the Program Counter (PC) when you first start debugging?
-What do you notice with respect to the question above and the memory region you found during pre-lab?
+1. Look at the register tab, what is the value of the Program Counter (PC) when you first start debugging?
+Refer back to the memory map in question 1 and see if it correspond to the proper memory region.

 1. What is the value of the Stack Pointer (SP)?
-Does it correspond to the memory region you found during pre-lab?
+Refer back to the memory map in question 1 and see if it correspond to the proper memory region.

-1. Find an example of the load instruction within the main function.
-What is its address and explain the instruction?

-1. Find an example of the store instruction within the main function.
-What is its address and explain the instruction?

 1. Change the C-code to also display your name and student number within the print statement.
-Copy your main function onto Blackboard.
+Copy your main function onto blackboard.

-1. Run the code and view the result using a serial terminal.
-Place a screenshot of the printout onto Blackboard.
+1. Run your modified code and view the result using the serial terminal.
+Your name and student number should now be displayed in the serial terminal.
+Take a screenshot of the printout and place it onto Blackboard.